Skip to Main Content

 Types of small business bank loans

-There are several types of business bank loans, but these loans tend to have more stringent requirements.
+There are several types of bank loans for business, but these loans tend to have more stringent requirements.
 But if you’re a member of a credit union, you may find it easier to qualify based on the strength of your relationship with the financial institution.
 Or you can try applying with an online lender, as their offerings are generally more accessible to a broader range of borrowers.
 Here’s a closer look at the different bank business loan options available.

 Term loan

-The most common type of bank business loan, a term loan, lets you borrow a lump sum to cover business expenses.
+The most common type of bank loan for business, a term loan, lets you borrow a lump sum to cover business expenses.
 Term loans are accessible through most banks and credit unions, and loan amounts range from $5,000 to the millions.
 Still, you’ll likely have to generate a sizable amount of revenue and provide a personal guarantee to qualify for funding.
 Furthermore, you can expect higher borrowing costs if you’re starting out in your business.

 Line of credit

 A business line of credit (LOC) is similar to a business credit card, providing a pool of cash you can use for short-term borrowing costs.
-Lines of credit from banks have long repayment periods, though this could prove costly if you don’t pay your balance off quickly.
+Lines of credit from banks have long repayment periods, though you could pay more in interest if you don’t pay your balance off quickly.
 Bank LOCs also tend to have annual fees, though some lenders may waive that fee for the first year.

 SBA loan